Giles Reaves: Biography

 In 1992, HoS producer Stephen Hill contacted Reaves to tell him about fans of HoS who still wrote to him wanting copies of Wunjo, which were unavailable because of MCA's original limited distribution.
 With the expiration of the MCA contract, Reaves had another album of unpublished music that interested Hill.
 Reaves signed with Hill's Hearts of Space Records for the release of Sea of Glass, which remained on the new age charts for four months.
 Music journalist Bert Strolenberg wrote about Sea of Glass in 2007, "This classic space music recording by Nashville-based synthesist Giles Reaves is one of those milestones that can stand the test of time for decades, as it still sounds fresh and inspiring after all these years."

 Later in the 1990s, Reaves joined the improvisational space music group Spacecraft, described by Star's End radio as "one of the leading voices in the spacemusic community".

 Reaves also appeared on Tony Gerber's Blue Western Sky on the Lektronic Soundscapes label.

 In 2001, Kaleida Visions was released by the Space for Music team.
 SFM included Reaves as an original member along with Kirby Shelstad, with whom he also collaborated in live performances and on recordings.

 In 2002, with Spacecraft and also as a solo artist, he performed at the Nashville Space for Music Festival, along with other noted Nashville artists including Aashid Himons & Future Man from Bela Fleck & the Flecktones, Robert Rich, the West Tennessee ensemble Zero Ohms, and others.
 The space music festival had been founded by fellow Spacecraft band-member Tony Gerber in 1986.

 Reaves also creates 3D renderings that have been used for CD cover artwork.

 Beyond space music, Reaves has another career as an engineer and co-producer for the Nashville rock music scene, including work with Dessau (band) and Grinning Plowmen.
 He also collaborated with Afrikan Dreamland, Bedlam, Lisa Germano, Jaime Kyle, Tom Littlefield, Bill Lloyd, and Lounge Flounders.

+In 2011, Reaves accompanied singer/musician Emmylou Harris, playing bass and drums along with producer/musician Jay Joyce, on the Harris album "Hard Bargain".
+On April 27, 2011, the three appeared on CBS-TV's "The Late Show with David Letterman" and the following morning on NBC-TV's "Today Show."